vincentjiang10/terrain-map/README.md

 - talk about rotation (calculations, how it's done?)
 - Note: although only the x and z coordinates are diplayed on the screen (3D projected onto 2D, specifically the XZ plane), the hidden y-value is used in creating the rotation effect

+### Features
+- Talk about the JSwing components and what they do

 ### To Be Added
+- xyz axis on the screen
 - rotation about z-axis
 - makefile and testing it
 - "far away look" effect